Ojani/text_to_speech-NodeJs/README.md

-# Text to speech node
+# Text to speech - NodeJs

 This is a very simple text to speech app built on the "gtts" library.
 It uses an Express server to do all the magic!